Hello world

 ) and the expected results(expected_results

 ).
 The last two arguments are relevant for creating the local test cases.
-Notice that in line 71, the expected results are declared as a list of none
+Notice that in line 71, the expected results are declared as a list of None

 .
 This is why you see it in the report.
 Try to play around with it and observe the change in the generated report.